5 January 2026

 If you received a suspicious link via SMS or WhatsApp, report it to the Department of Telecommunications via the Sanchar Saathi portal at https://sancharsaathi.gov.in/ This helps the government block the fraudulent numbers and websites before they reach others.

 Online shopping should be a convenient and joyful experience, not a source of financial stress.
-As cybercriminals become more sophisticated in 2026, the burden of safety lies in our collective vigilance.
+As cybercriminals become more sophisticated in 2026, staying informed and catious can help reduce the risk of online shopping fraud.
 By recognizing the red flags—like unrealistic 90% discounts, suspicious URLs, and high-pressure “limited time” tactics—you can effectively navigate the web without falling into the traps of online shopping scams in India.

 Do You Find This Interesting?